rayaman/multi/Documentation.md

 ```
 # ST - SystemThreadedJobQueue
 `jq = multi:newSystemThreadedJobQueue([NUMBER: threads])` — Creates a system threaded job queue with an optional number of threads
+- `boolean jq:isEmpty()` — Returns true if the jobqueue is empty false otherwise
 - `jq.cores = (supplied number) or (the number of cores on your system*2)`
 - `jq.OnJobCompleted(FUNCTION: func(jID,...))` — Connection that is triggered when a job has been completed.
 The jobID and returns of the job are supplies as arguments
 - `self = jq:doToAll(FUNCTION: func)` — Send data to every thread in the job queue.
 Useful if you want to require a module and have it available on all threads